buildo/bento-design-system/packages/website/docs/Governance/governance.md

 Feature requests can be proposed using GitHub discussions.
 If you have an idea on how Bento could improve, [create a new discussion here](https://github.com/buildo/bento-design-system/discussions/new) using the **Ideas category**.

-Feature requests may be about design, development or both and can include:
+Feature requests may be about design, development or both, and can include:

 - suggesting new components
 - adding features to existing components